hplp/rfautomata/README.md

 -r: Name of the report file containing metrics

-# automatize.py : Convert the machine learning model into automata
+# automatize.py

-## The automatize program is responsible for converting an SKLEARN ensemble machine learning model into a representation that can be executed on the Automata Processor, ANML.
+### The automatize program is responsible for converting an SKLEARN ensemble machine learning model into a representation that can be executed on the Automata Processor, ANML.

 -m: Input SKLEARN model pickle file from trainEnsemble.py